 Most recently at the time of this writing is the Orlando nightclub shooting, the deadliest mass shooting in US history, which claimed the lives of 50 people (including the shooter), and has made world-wide headlines.
 The weapons involved included a SIG Sauer MCX assault rifle and a 9mm Glock 17 semi-automatic pistol.
 Why all these shootings?
 The reason for this is beyond the scope of my article, and honestly I don’t know anyway.
 I don’t think anyone knows for sure, though some speculation about American culture is out there.

 Gun Control Laws

 Various gun control laws have been enacted over the years.
 The first major one I’ll mention was the Gun Control Law of 1968, which came about due to President Kennedy’s assassination, and the subsequent assassinations of Martin Luther King Jr and Robert F Kennedy.
 The President was shot and killed with a rifle purchased by mail-order, so a law banning mail order sales of rifles and shotguns (and prohibiting most felons, drug users and people found mentally incompetent) from buying guns was passed.
-It’s interesting that the Vice President of the NRA at the time said, “We do not think that any sane American, who calls himself an American, can object to placing into this bill the instrument which killed the president of the United States.”
+It’s interesting to note that the Vice President of the NRA at the time said, “We do not think that any sane American, who calls himself an American, can object to placing into this bill the instrument which killed the president of the United States.”

 In 1993 the Brady Handgun Violence Prevention Act was passed.
 This bill created a background check system which required those who sold guns to conduct a background check of prospective gun purchasers, and created a list of categories of individuals to whom the sale of firearms is prohibited.